Norfu/FirstAppPython/README.md

 # FoodAppPython
- My first app in python
+ My first app in python with B.Wolf